Home Majors Physics

-Physics Degree
+Physics

 Students study the fundamental laws governing matter, energy, space, and time, including mechanics, electromagnetism, quantum mechanics, and thermodynamics through theory and experimentation.
 Graduates typically pursue careers in engineering, data science, quantitative finance, national laboratories, technology development, and education, or continue to graduate programs in physics or engineering.
 Physics graduates are among the most versatile STEM professionals, with analytical skills valued across every technical industry.

-What Physics Graduates Do
+What Physics graduates do

 Your physics degree opens doors to the lab, the classroom, and the boardroom.
 As a research physicist, you might spend your days designing experiments in a government lab, writing code to model cosmic events, and analyzing massive datasets.
 Or, you could pursue a career in education, either as a postsecondary professor mentoring graduate students and conducting original research, or as a secondary school teacher running hands-on labs to explain Newton’s laws to teenagers.
 While research and university roles are growing, the high-volume path of high school teaching faces slight headwinds.